gajavarthinikarunan-afk/Agrolink-/README.md

 Overview

-AgroLink is a multilingual web platform designed to support rural farmers by providing agricultural guidance and resources.
+AgroLink is a multilingual app platform designed to support rural farmers by providing agricultural guidance and resources.

 Features